jaykiz/turbo-octo-doodle/README.md

 Edit #3: Made some proposed CSS changes to the index.html.
 Reformatted the footer

 Edit #4: Extended CSS to a new file.
 Finished wiring project together.
 Changed footer format.

+Edit 5#: New implementation, debugged and cleaned errors